anvetsu/reo/docs/tut.md

 Computers consume and create all sorts of data - numbers, texts, lists and tables.
 As the encoding of data becomes more complex, people tend to use specialized tools.
-As an example, spreadsheet programs are used for visualizing and manipulating tabular data.
+For example, spreadsheet programs are used for visualizing and manipulating tabular data.

 In contrast, Motto strives to be a powerful tool that can deal with data in many forms and shapes.
 The user interface to Motto is an elegant programming language that you can pick up in a weekend.
 This makes Motto a more expressive and scalable tool than a point-and-click GUI program.

 It is hoped that this tutorial will convince you of the veracity of that last sentence.

+This tutorial is divided into the following sections:

 1. [Simple Calculations](#simp)
 2. [Variables](#vars)